15 Most Expensive Yachts In The World | 2025 Edition

 (Former) Owner: Alisher Usmanov

-With a price tag of nearly $590 million, Dilbar is currently the third-most expensive yacht in the world.
+With a price tag of nearly $800 million, Dilbar is currently the second-most expensive yacht in the world.
 It was built by Lürssen Yachts for Russian billionaire Alisher Usmanov.
-The yacht is named after his mother.
+He named the yacht after his mother.

 Usmanov is one of the richest Russian oligarchs, who made his wealth through steel, telecom, and investments after the fall of the Soviet Union.

-Dilbar is not just your regular large yacht.
-It is currently the third-largest (by gross tonnage) and sixth longest motor yacht in the world ( the third-longest built by Lürssen).
-Apart from other luxuries, the superyacht has two helipads and a huge indoor pool.
+Dilbar isn’t just any large yacht.
+It’s currently the third-largest motor yacht in the world by gross tonnage and the sixth longest overall.
+It’s also the third-longest yacht ever built by Lürssen.
+Along with many other luxury features, Dilbar has two helipads and a massive indoor pool.

 Dilbar superyacht was among the many private assets owned by Russian billionaires that were seized by foreign governments in 2022.
 The yacht was impounded by the German authorities at Hamburg port in April 2022.